rasinmuhammed/entify/README.md

 # Entify

 **Entify** is a modern data cleaning and entity resolution platform built with Next.js (frontend) and FastAPI (backend).
 It leverages **DuckDB‑WASM** and **Splink** for scalable, privacy‑preserving record linkage, and uses **Supabase** for storage and authentication.
+⚠️ Development is in progress; features and APIs may change.
 ---

 ## ✨ Features